Mathuiss/ImisDockerOsticket/README.md

 ===============
 # How to run
 1. Make sure a mariaDB server/mysql server is running.
+2. Make sure the bind_address of mysqld accepts connections outside of localhost
-2. If you're not using the imis account to login to the database, change the run.sh to use your account.
+3. If you're not using the imis account to login to the database, change the run.sh to use your account.
-3. ```./run.sh```
+4. ```./run.sh```

 # Introduction